 Skip the blame

-Next time your cat urinates on your bed, in the sink, or on a pile of clothes, pay attention.
+Next time your cat is peeing outside the litter box on your bed, in the sink, or on a pile of clothes, pay attention.
 Don’t punish your cat.
 He might have something serious to say.

 Inspect the litter boxes and keep them clean.
 Notice changes in the frequency and amount of waste in each box.
 And examine any recent changes in your cat’s behavior and routine.